evanchen1233/python-panel-dashboard/README.md

 Learning what widget and pipeline objects are and how to create them.

-Learning how to create tables and plots which can reflect changes from wodgets.
+Learning how to create tables and plots which can reflect changes from widgets.

 (Widgets - Interactive Pipeline - Dataframe)